lorenzorizzi17/PoCN_project/README.md

 - Project n.37 - Explosive percolation (Score: 0.5)
 - Project n.45 - Constructing a graph of Europe's railway infrastructure (Score: 1.0)

+An exhaustive report covering both projects is provided in `report.pdf`

 ## Project n.37 - Explosive percolation
 This project focuses on the simulation and analysis of Achlioptas processes, which lead to *explosive percolation*, on various network topologies (ER-like, scale-free).
 By implementing these processes, we study how sudden transitions in connectivity emerge, contrasting them with classical percolation models.